 About the IASP World Congress on Pain

 The IASP World Congress on Pain is the world’s largest gathering of pain professionals, attracting three times more attendees than any other pain meeting.
 This premier event brings together more than 6,000 scientists, clinicians, and healthcare providers from around the world and across pain disciplines.
-As a biennial event, 2020 marks the 18th IASP World Congress on Pain.
+The 2021 Congress marks the 18th IASP World Congress on Pain.

 - Access the most innovative scientific updates and clinical practice in the field.

 - Network with 6,000 of your colleagues from more than 100 countries.